-Youth and Family Training is available to youth, who before joining Magellan, did not have active Medicaid.
-These families would be on 1915(c) Wavier.
-This training is done either one-on-one or in small groups of two to five and helps build skills like social learning or peer to peer learning.
+Youth and Family Training is available to youth who, before joining Magellan, did not have active Medicaid.
+These families would be on the 1915(c) Wavier.
+This training is done either one-on-one or in small groups and helps strengthen social skills.
 Ask your Family Care Coordinator if this is right for your child's plan of care.